Big Question: Should You Buy, Hold, or Sell Your Commercial Property in Post COVID-19 Era?

 Where the CRE market stands

-Commercial real estate has, in the past, been an excellent investment to protect against inflation.
+Invest in Commercial real estate has, in the past, been an excellent investment to protect against inflation.

 That's because owners of CRE properties with short-term leases (like apartments and self-storage units) can quickly raise rents to keep pace with inflation as measured by the Consumer Price Index (CPI).